 Driving under the influence is most commonly associated with alcohol.
 But, under the influence refers to both drugs and alcohol.
 For this reason, you can get a DUI if you are under the influence of marijuana.
 But, it is not as easy to prove a marijuana DUI case as it is to prove an alcohol one.
 This is because marijuana doesn’t always show up during a breathalyzer exam.
 In order to be charged with a DUI, a police officer has to rely on field sobriety tests geared toward marijuana use.
 You should be aware of marijuana field sobriety tests used to determine if someone is under the influence of marijuana.

-Difficulties with Proving Marijuana DUI
+Proving Marijuana DUI

 Marijuana DUI cases are difficult to prove.
 This is because there are tests that can prove that you are intoxicated.
 But, there are no immediate tests to measure THC levels.
 THC is the active ingredient in marijuana.
 If you have taken marijuana in the thirty days prior to your arrest, it will show up on a THC level test.
 This makes it hard to determine exactly when a driver took marijuana.
 It also makes it hard to determine how it affects driving abilities.
 Field sobriety tests are therefore a good option to use for determining marijuana DUIs.
 Still, these can be unreliable in court.